Sorry! (game)

-Sorry! is a board game that is based on the ancient Indian cross and circle game Pachisi.
+Sorry! is a board game that is based, like the older game Ludo, on the ancient Indian cross and circle game Pachisi.
 Players move their three or four pieces around the board, attempting to get all of their pieces "home" before any other player.
 Originally manufactured by W.H.
 Storey & Co in England and now by Hasbro, Sorry! is marketed for two to four players, ages 6 and up.
-The game title comes from the many ways in which a player can negate the progress of another, while issuing an apologetic "Sorry!"
+The game title comes from the many ways in which a player can negate the progress of another, while issuing a sarcastic "Sorry!"

 Objective

-The objective is to be the first player to get all four of their coloured pawns from their start space, around the board to their "home" space.
+The objective is to be the first player to get all three (four for the modern version) of their colored pawns from their start space, around the board to their "home" space.
 The pawns are normally moved in a clockwise direction but can be moved backward if directed.
 Movement of pawns is directed by the drawing of a card.

 The board game is laid out in a square with 16 spaces per side, with each player assigned their own coloured Start location and Home locations offset towards the centre, one per side.
 Four five-square paths, one per colour, lead from the common outer path towards a player's Home and are designated their "Safety Zone".
 On each side are two "Slides", grouping four or five spaces each.

 Older versions of Sorry! contain a coloured "diamond space" directly one space back from each start square; a pawn of the diamond's colour may not move forward over this square.
 Instead, a pawn of that colour must diverge from the outer space square towards their "Home".
 The diamond space and corresponding rule were removed from subsequent editions.